GRAF: Graph Attention-aware Fusion Networks: Related Work

-Graph Convolutional Network (GCN) is one of the most popular GNN architectures \cite{kipf2016semi}.
-GCN uses a type of aggregation where self nodes are included in the neighborhood and normalization is applied across neighbors with equal importance \cite{kipf2016semi}.
-There are multiple cancer types, and the cancer type prediction problem helps to assign patients to the correct cancer type.
-In \cite{ramirez2020classification}, authors leverage GCN on a gene coexpression and protein-protein interaction (PPI) network separately to predict the cancer type of patients.
-The convolution is done on the gene expression dataset only, thus, missing the complementary information of other data modalities and other networks.
-In \cite{rhee2017hybrid}, the authors leveraged GCN and relation network with PPI network on the classification task, while in \cite{zitnik2018modeling}, authors used a GCN-based model on drug and protein interaction network and separately deals with different edge types.
+GNN attracted high interest as a deep learning framework to generate node and graph embeddings.
+Several GNN-based architectures have been developed with different approaches to feature aggregation from the local structure \cite{xu2018powerful, wu2019simplifying, kipf2016semi, velivckovic2017graph}.
+GCN \cite{kipf2016semi} uses self edges in the neighborhood aggregation and normalizes across neighbors with equal importance \cite{kipf2016semi}.
+On the cancer type prediction problem, in \cite{ramirez2020classification}, the authors leverage GCN on a single biological network with one data modality, thus limiting the utilization of multiple data and networks.
+In \cite{rhee2017hybrid}, the authors leveraged GCN and relation network with PPI network on the classification task, while in \cite{zitnik2018modeling}, the authors used a GCN-based model on drug and protein interaction network and separately dealt with different edge types.

-Generalizing the self-attention mechanisms of Transformer's \cite{vaswani2017attention}, Graph Attention Networks (GAT) has been developed using attention-based neighborhood aggregation learning the importance of each neighbor \cite{velivckovic2017graph}.
-A follow-up study has shown that GAT computes static attention having the same ranking for attention coefficients in the same graph, and has proposed GATv2 \cite{brody2021attentive} with a simple fix by applying attention layer after the nonlinearity and weight after the concatenation.
-They proved that they improved the expressiveness of GAT.
-GNN-based architectures including GCN and GATs are highly utilized in different domains \cite{defferrard2016convolutional, ying2018graph, hamilton2017inductive}, however these models are mostly applicable to a single homogeneous network (i.e., one network with one type of node and edge), thus limiting their utilization of integrative approaches.
+Generalizing the self-attention mechanisms of transformers \cite{vaswani2017attention}, Graph Attention Networks (GAT) has been developed using attention-based neighborhood aggregation learning the importance of each neighbor \cite{velivckovic2017graph}.
+A follow-up study has shown that GAT computes static attention having the same ranking for attention coefficients in the same graph, and has proposed GATv2 \cite{brody2021attentive} by changing the order of operations, and improved the expressiveness of GAT.